Peter Sleep: Test Wilderness and Brief Recall

-Test Recall

 In 1982-83 Sleep made 272 runs at 22.66 and took 21 wickets at 32.80.
 Bruce Yardley and Tom Hogan were Australia's chosen spinners.
 Sleep was dropped from the South Australian side for a time.
+In September 1983 Sleep said he might have to retire or move interstate if he could not secure a guaranteed income from playing cricket.
+"The SACA has got a few favourites but I'm not one of them," he said.

 In 1983-84 he made 486 runs at 54.00 and took 24 wickets at 46.00.
 Australia's selectors went with Tom Hogan, Greg Matthews and Murray Bennett as spinning options.
+Ian Chappell thought the selectors should have taken Peter Sleep to the West Indies in 1984 but Sleep was overlooked in favour of Matthews and Hogan.

 He did not play first class cricket in 1984-85, in order that he could concentrate on his job of coaching the District Club team Sailsbury.
 That season Bob Holland emerged as Australia's first choice spinning option.
 David Hookes persuaded Sleep to return to South Australia the following summer to cover the retirement of John Inverarity.
 Sleep made 105 on his first Shield game back.
+"The rest did me a world of good," said Sleep.

 Sleep had a strong 1985–86 season batting wise, making 793 runs at 44, but did less well with the ball, taking 17 wickets at 55.47.
-That summer saw Greg Matthews and Ray Bright established as Australia's leading spinners.
+Greg Matthews and Ray Bright were preferred as Australia's spinners for the home summer and tours of New Zealand and India.

-1986–87 Test Recall
+Established Test Player

+1986-87 Ashes

-Sleep next played for Australia in the 1986–87 Ashes.
-Greg Matthews' form began to slide and Sleep was recalled for the second test side, but was relegated to 12th man.
+Sleep began the 1986-87 season strongly, making 103 and taking 7-132 against Queensland.
+He credited this in part to the coaching of John Inverarity.
+Greg Matthews suffered a drop in form after returning home from India and Sleep was recalled for the second test side.
+He was 12th man for that game but played in the third test team, taking 4–132 in England's first innings.

-Sleep played in the third test team, taking 4–132 in England's first innings.
-In the 4th test he took 1–61 and made 16 runs.
+In the 4th test Sleep took 1–61 and made 16 runs.
 However he was kept on for the fifth test, where his 5–72 in the second innings helped bowl Australia to victory.

 Sleeps first class figures that summer were 408 runs at 24.00 and 30 wickets at 32.03.
 He missed out on selection in Australia's World Cup Squad in favour of Peter Taylor and Tim May.